andyatkinson/andyatkinson.github.io/_posts/2023-07-28-partitioning-primary-keys-reckoning.md

 Read on to learn more.

 If you haven't already read Part 1 of this series, please first read [PostgreSQL Table Partitioning — Growing the Practice — Part 1 of 2](/blog/2023/07/27/partitioning-growing-practice) which describes why and how this table was converted to a partitioned table.

 The context there will help explain the circumstances we were operating from.

-## Outline

-* Write locks and partitioned tables
-* The original Primary Key strategy used
-* The problem with that strategy
-* The SQL Solution
-* Wrap Up

 ## Original Context: Database and Table
 * PostgreSQL 13
 * Declarative partitioning with `RANGE` type
 * Table writes behavior is "Append Mostly"